arielrova/music-eval-interface/readme.md

 ### Todo-list

-3. Implement finish-survey
-4. Implement routing/generation of instances
-5. Fix the audio-player, forcing participants to listen to the whole sound before giving their ratings.
-Also hiding the next button as well as the pause and/or fast forward.
-6. Fix formatting on Instructions Page
 7. Write a Data retrieval function
 8. Generalize the Slider-functions, i.e., the test runners can truly enter any number of parameters to test for.